Boston College beats Syracuse 58-27

+SYRACUSE, N.Y.
+(AP) — Boston College coach Steve Addazio likes to play old-school football, and his Eagles gave Syracuse a big taste of it.

-SYRACUSE, N.H.
-(AP) — AJ Dillon and David Bailey combined for 414 yards rushing and five touchdowns, Dennis Grosel passed for 195 yards and three more scores, and Boston College blew past Syracuse 58-27 on Saturday, the Orange’s fourth straight loss.
+AJ Dillon and David Bailey combined for 414 yards rushing and five touchdowns, Dennis Grosel passed for 195 yards and three more scores, and Boston College blew past Syracuse 58-27 on Saturday , the Orange’s fourth straight loss.

-Boston College (5-4, 3-3 Atlantic Coast Conference), which had dropped three of four, stunned the Orange with big play after big play in the decisive second quarter, racking up 294 yards and scoring 34 points.
+BC (5-4, 3-3 Atlantic Coast Conference) set a school record with 691 yards offensively, averaging 9.2 yards per play, and the Eagles’ 496 yards rushing were the most ever allowed by the Orange and just 22 yards off BC’s school record set 46 years ago against UMass.

+“When you can do what we do like we did it, that’s overwhelming for a defense,” Addazio said.
+“First of all, we move at a pretty good clip, and what happens on the other side, your DBs, your safeties, they’re taking a beating, they’re tackling 250-pound backs, and if you can stay on the field, you start to wear them down.
+They start creeping in the box, they start abandoning their coverage and then you’re hitting them on play-actions.”

 Dillon, who scored three touchdowns, rushed for 242 yards on 35 carries to boost his season total to 1,286.
-He entered the game ranked fourth nationally in rushing yards and rushing yards per game (130.5) for a unit that was averaging 255.6 yards on the ground.
+He entered the game ranked fourth nationally in rushing yards and rushing yards per game (130.5) for a unit that was averaging 255.6.
 Bailey added a career-high 172 yards rushing on 16 carries as the bruising backs — Dillon weighs 250 and Bailey 240 — had their way.

-BC set a school record with 691 yards offensively, averaging 9.2 yards per play.
-The Eagles’ 496 yards rushing were the most ever allowed by the Orange.
-The previous record was 457, set by West Virginia in 2006.
-BC’s record for rushing yards in a game is 518 against UMass in 1973.

-“When you can do what we do like we did it, that’s overwhelming for a defense,” BC coach Steve Addazio said.
-“First of all, we move at a pretty good clip and what happens on the other side, your DBs, your safeties, they’re taking a beating, they’re tackling 250-pound backs, and if you can stay on the field, you start to wear them down.
-They start creeping in the box, they start abandoning their coverage and then you’re hitting them on play-actions.”
+“I always want to be the guy, not in a cocky way or in an ego way,” Dillon said.
+“But I feel comfortable with my teammates and my coaches knowing that if we need to get a score you can put the ball in my hands and I’ll do everything I can to get that.”

+Boston College, which had dropped three of four, stunned the Orange with big play after big play in the decisive second quarter, racking up 294 yards and scoring 34 points.

 Grosel started the carnage with a 64-yard touchdown pass to Kobay White on the first play of the second quarter to tie the game at 17-all.
-Using the play-action pass to attack a defense braced for the Eagles staunch run game, Grosel hit Zay Flowers for a 50-yard score after Andre Szmyt’s 20-yard field goal had given the Orange (3-6, 0-5) their last lead in the game.
+Using the play-action pass to attack a defense braced for the Eagles’ staunch run game, Grosel then hit Zay Flowers for a 50-yard score after Andre Szmyt’s 20-yard field goal had given the Orange (3-6, 0-5) their last lead in the game.

-Both White and Flowers were wide open behind a confused secondary, and then Dillon ripped off a 51-yard run, going untouched through the left side of the line and breaking free.
+Both White and Flowers were wide-open behind a confused secondary, and then Dillon ripped off a 51-yard run, going untouched through the left side of the line and breaking free.
 Bailey followed with a 74-yard run and Grosel hit Isaiah Miranda for a 4-yard touchdown in the final minute for a 44-20 halftime lead.

+“We keep pounding and pounding,” Bailey said.
+“Most defenses, you know, start arm-tackling.
+If we keep pounding and pounding, the defense will wear down.”

-BC outgained Syracuse 484-196 in the opening half, 336 of that on the ground, to easily overcome two turnovers.
+BC outgained Syracuse 484-196 in the opening half, 336 of that on the ground, to easily overcome two lost fumbles.

 “Going into a bye after a loss like this is difficult,” Syracuse coach Dino Babers said.
 “I’m not going to lie and sit up here and try to paint it a different way.
 We’re going to find out something about ourselves.”